Kickline

 A unique program that brings Vermont schools together through dance!

-Kickline is a free Flynn event for students in grades 3-6 that we developed to get kids and teachers moving together.
+Kickline is a free Flynn event for 3rd-6th grade students that gets kids and teachers moving together because we know that dance supports social-emotional wellbeing and physical health.

 How it works: